AlexandraMadalina/fix-me/README.md

 - Step 2
     + After the user inputs his data and press enter,  `keydown`  event will trigger `function enter()`.
-    This function declares 4 variables ( name, pizza, size, remarks) witch holds the user's data.Then the program checks if key enter was pressed with `if (event.key == "Enter") ` condition.
+    This function declares 4 variables ( name, pizza, size, remarks) which holds the user's data.Then the program checks if key enter was pressed with `if (event.key == "Enter") ` condition.
 If the user has filled at least the name, pizza and size inputs,  the program calls `createRow()`.

     ```
     function enter() {